 - Delete

-As a business phone system, Google Voice lets you set up a multi-level auto-attendant to effectively manage incoming calls.
-This gives callers a menu that can respond to their queries when none of the team can answer the phone.
-Here’s how to create one:
+Top virtual phone systems like Google Voice let you set up a multi-level auto-attendant for effective routing of incoming calls.
+This gives callers a menu that can respond to their queries when no one is available to answer.
+Here’s how to create an auto-attendant on Google Voice:

 Step 4: Create an initial greeting by adding a welcome message.
 You can upload an audio recording or use the text-to-speech feature.

-Step 9: After configuring your auto-attendant, click “Preview” on the bottom right, then click “Call.”
+Step 9: After configuring your auto-attendant, give it a try by clicking Preview on the bottom right, then select Call.

-Step 10: After testing the auto-attendant, click the “Publish” button to complete the setup.
+Step 10: Click the Publish button to complete the setup.

 Google Voice lets you create ring groups or a shared mainline phone number where team members can answer calls from a single Google Voice number.
 An incoming call will ring all members of the ring group until someone picks up.
 Or, you could ring members sequentially in random order.
 Note that members added to a group must have a number assigned or a Voice license.